 A project of the Partnership for a New American Economy

-From 2000 to 2011, the number of immigrants in Alaska grew by 17.2 percent, expanding the state’s immigrant population and adding to its diversity.
-According to the American Community Survey, around 7.2 percent of people in Alaska foreign born in 2010.
-While this is smaller than the percentage of the population that is foreign born nationally (12.7 percent), Alaska’s immigrants are making valuable contributions to the state economy.
+From 2000 to 2013, the number of immigrants in Alaska grew by 31.8 percent, expanding the state’s immigrant population and adding to its diversity.
+According to the American Community Survey, 6.99 percent of Alaska's population was foreign born in 2013.

-In 2009, 33 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, immigrants under a status with no clear path to stay in America after collecting their diplomas.
+In 2013, 31.2 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In the coming years, industries surrounding science, technology, engineering, and math fields, or STEM, are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.

-Share of STEM graduates at state's most research-intensive schools who are foreign born (2009): 33.0%
+Share of PhD and Master's recipients at state's most research-intensive schools who are foreign-born (2013)

 Immigration Reform = Economic Growth in Alaska